Badminton at the 2012 Summer Olympics – Women's doubles

 The badminton women's doubles tournament at the 2012 Olympic Games in London took place from 28 July to 4 August at Wembley Arena.

 The draw for the tournament was made on 23 July 2012.
-Thirty-two players from 14 nations competed in the event.
+Thirty-two players from 13 nations competed in the event.

 China's Tian Qing and Zhao Yunlei defeated Japan's Mizuki Fujii and Reika Kakiiwa 21–10, 25–23, to win the gold medal in women's doubles badminton at the 2012 Summer Olympics.
-Zhao became the first badminton player to win two Olympic gold medals at the same Olympics, having previously won the mixed doubles event with Zhang Nan.
-In the bronze-medal match, Russia's Valeria Sorokina and Nina Vislova defeated Alexandra Bruce and Michelle Li of Canada, 21–9, 21–10 to win Russia's first and only Olympic medal in badminton.
+Zhao became the first badminton player to win two Olympic gold medals at the same Olympics, having also won the mixed doubles event with Zhang Nan.
+In the bronze-medal match, Russia's Valeria Sorokina and Nina Vislova defeated Alexandra Bruce and Michelle Li of Canada, 21–9, 21–10, to win Russia's first Olympic medal in badminton.

 Chinese pair Du Jing and Yu Yang were the defending Olympic champions, but Du chose not to participate due to injury.
 Yu partnered with Wang Xiaoli, but the pair and six other players (Note: South Korea: